You season 3

 The third season of the American psychological thriller television series You was ordered by Netflix on January 14, 2020.
-It features the continuation of Joe Goldberg's fraught relationship with Love, who is pregnant with his child in a new suburban home.
+It features the continuation of Joe Goldberg's fraught relationship with Love Quinn, who is pregnant with his child in a new suburban home.
 You series creators Greg Berlanti and Sera Gamble return as co-executive producers, and Gamble returns as showrunner.
 Penn Badgley, Victoria Pedretti, and Saffron Burrows, who was upgraded to a series regular, reprise their roles.
 New cast members include Shalita Grant, Travis Van Winkle, Dylan Arnold, and Tati Gabrielle.
 Michaela McManus portrays Joe's new neighbor, shown at end of the second season.
 In December 2020, the production of the third season was suspended for two months due to the COVID-19 pandemic and resumed in February 2021.
 The ten-episode season premiered on October 15, 2021.

 Synopsis

 In the third season, Joe and Love are married and raising their newborn son, Henry, in the fictitious Californian suburb of Madre Linda.
 As their relationship dynamic takes a new turn, Joe continues to repeat the cycle of obsession with a burgeoning interest in Natalie Engler, the next door neighbor.
 This time, Love flips the script to ensure that her dream of having the perfect family will not be torn away so easily by Joe's compulsive actions.
 However, after Love kills Natalie, Joe turns his obsession to Marienne, a librarian who shares a troubled childhood in the foster system.
 Further complicating Love and Joe's relationship, Natalie's stepson Theo falls head over heels for Love.